tganith/github-actions-aks-example/README.md

-# github-actions-aks-example
-example for EmpServices Rest API application with GitHub Actions and deploy on AKS env
+# EmployeeService Rest API working with GitHub Actions and deploy in AKS environment